Classics 315: Greek and Roman Mythology

 For weekly on-line assignments, click on "Assignments" button at left.

-There is a new edition of the textbook: Barry B. Powell, Classical Myth (Pearson Longman 2008) SIXTH Edition Paper ISBN 978-0-13-606171-7 The publisher has provided an extensive web site with useful chapter outlines (goals), study sheets, practice quizzes and other materials for the textbook.
+There is a new edition of the textbook: Barry B. Powell, Classical Myth (Pearson Longman 2011) SEVENTH Edition Paper, due out on July 1, 2011.
+The publisher has provided an extensive web site with useful chapter outlines (goals), study sheets, practice quizzes and other materials for the textbook.
 Click on Powell's name to access this site, or use the link listed on the back cover of your textbook.

 NOTE: If you have the old FIFTH EDITION of the Powell text, then use the alternate reading list, keyed to the Fifth Edition (2006).
 Below is the reading list for the current SIXTH EDITION (December 2008).